XVimProject/XVim/README.md

 Donations
 ===========
 If you think the plugin is useful please donate.
-Since I do not intend make money from this project I decided to donate all donations to this project to the people who are suffering from the damage of Tohoku earthquake and tsunami in 2011 in Japan.
+Since I do not intend make money from this project I decided to donate all donations I recieve to the people who are suffering from the damage of the 2011 Tohoku earthquake and tsunami in Japan.

 To reduce the transfer fee please donate directly through Paypal donation site below.